 Construction began immediately on a grand scale, adding several wings, new apartments, and new buildings to house the royal court, its servants, and all their hangers-ons.

 But Louis was not a kind taskmaster.
 Workers were expendable if it meant that he could expand bigger, higher, and faster.
-Thousands of workers died to build the palace (link in French).
-At the time, there was no such thing as workers’ rights.
+Thousands of workers died to build the palace as at the time, there was no such thing as workers’ rights.

 The Palace imposed a very strict discipline on its workers.
 Both the quality of the work and the attendance of the workers were harshly judged, with prison sentences or corporal punishment for offenders.
 These difficult working conditions lead to numerous work accidents, sometimes fatal.